pqrkchqps/diehard-dot-fund-user-manual/en/keeping_up_to_date.md

 There are three additional email settings that can be applied to all groups.

 **Daily summary email**: Enabling this setting means each morning you will get an email with any activity that you missed the day before.
-This email provides an easy routine for staying up to date with Loomio activity.
+This email provides an easy routine for staying up to date with Diehard.Fund activity.

 **Subscribe on participation**: Enabling this setting means when you participate in a thread, all further activity will be emailed to you immediately.